 Website Migration SEO Hub (2026)

-This hub page brings together all essential website migration SEO guides, fixes, and case studies to help you migrate safely — or recover if things already went wrong.
+This hub page brings together all essential website migration SEO guides, fixes, and case studies.
+Start with our migration checklist to avoid common mistakes.

 Tip: Start here if you’re planning a migration.
 Use recovery guides if traffic already dropped.